Shopping for a new MINI Cooper Countryman? MSRP: $22,000 - $34,850

 GET A FREE PRICE QUOTE

-Still compact in absolute terms, the MINI Countryman's the biggest vehicle yet by the brand that automatically suggests "small" by its very name.
+Though it may be brand's largest vehicle, the MINI Countryman is still compact in absolute terms.
 Whether that clouds the message or not, the MINI Countryman does two things unexpected--it hangs on to plenty of the MINI driving essence, while lifting its roof to give four adults lots of space and comfort.At a distance totally MINI, the Countryman goes soft-focus close up, losing some of the distinctly MINI proportions in the sacrifice for interior room and a more palatable package.
 It's bigger, taller, and has a front end made for being recognized at a distance, which is to say, it's pronounced.
 The details can still evoke the old Minis with some success, from the chrome-surrounded marker lights to the contrast-color roof, but it's clear in the family of MINI vehicles this is a cousin, not a firstborn son.
 That's a little less obvious from the inside out, though, as the Countryman's dash has almost all the chaotic layout of the smaller Cooper hatchbacks without their all-black plastic unity.

 The Countryman is not so much a Cooper under the skin, either.
 It's a new architecture that brings with it ALL4 all-wheel drive capability, but the usual range of four-cylinders, turbo or no, and six-speed transmissions.
 Power is not quite abundant with the 121-horsepower Countryman; it's much better in the 181-hp Cooper S trim, but it's a sporty ride for a crossover nonetheless--even before you opt for the John Cooper Works edition and its max output of 221 hp.
 Acceleration peaks in about 7 seconds, 0-60 mph, with the JCW, while gas mileage hits its stride in the base car and its 35-mpg highway ratings.